MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/1-onboard-prepare-my-service.md

 </table>

-Additional detailed guidance on how to perform testing for Audio Conferencing in Teams can be found in the detailed testing guide available here [Provide Link].
+For additional detailed guidance on how to perform testing for Audio Conferencing in Teams, see the [detailed testing guide for Audio Conferencing]  (https://docs.microsoft.com/MicrosoftTeams/onboarding-test-plan-for-enterprises-Audio-Conferencing).

-Additional detailed guidance on how to perform testing for Phone System with Calling Plans in Teams can be found in the detailed testing guide available here [Provide Link].
+For additional detailed guidance on how to perform testing for Phone System with Calling Plans in Teams, see the [detailed testing guide for Phone System](https://docs.microsoft.com/MicrosoftTeams/onboarding-test-plan-for-enterprises-Phone-System).